Affirmative Action for rich kids: It's more than just legacy admissions

 Now, with race-based affirmative action dead, it's plausible that the underrepresentation of lower and middle-class families at these schools could look even worse in coming years, because race is strongly correlated with income and wealth.

 In the wake of the Supreme Court decision, we've begun to see a national debate about admissions policies at America's elite schools.
 Just days after the ruling, a group of advocacy organizations filed a complaint against Harvard for their legacy admissions policy, arguing that it primarily benefits the kids of wealthy, white families.
 President Biden criticized legacy admissions and other similar policies that "expand privilege instead of opportunity."
-And a wave of universities, including Wesleyan, Carnegie Mellon, and MIT — one of the "Ivy-Plus" schools in this study — have begun ending their legacy admission programs.
+And a wave of universities, including Wesleyan and Carnegie Mellon, have begun ending their legacy admission programs.

 But many schools, including the majority of the Ivy-Plus colleges, are still clinging to their legacy admission programs.
 If their goal is to have their students go on and make a significant impact on society, Chetty and his colleagues find, that doesn't make a lot of sense.
 They find that rich kids who are admitted because of their legacy status or their athletic background or their non-academic ratings are actually a bit less likely to see outsized success after graduating, compared to middle- or lower-class kids who don't have those credentials.
 The economists find that raw SAT and ACT scores — and, more generally, academic ratings like GPA — are much more predictive of future success than anything else.